 Since it’s revival in 2004, the Wedgeport Tuna Tournament & Festival has grown each year, always attracting more participants, more tuna and of course more spectators at its various week long events.
 Hundreds of volunteers and sponsors help every year making our tournament possible.
 An event this size helps draw people to our village and brings our community together.

 Each year, thanks to the South West Nova Tuna Association, we have been allotted 3200lbs of quota for Bluefin tuna.
 This allows us on average 10 Bluefin.
-In the past 8 years, 90 tuna have been landed in the Wedgeport Tuna Tournament & Festival.
-The average tuna weight since the tournaments revival has been 338.46lbs and the biggest Bluefin landed since the tournaments revival was 679lbs.
+In the past 12 years, hundreds of tuna have been landed in the Wedgeport Tuna Tournament & Festival.

 Board of Directors